infinity-keys/ik-landing/packages/react-lens-share-button/README.md

 import 'react-lens-share-button/dist/style.css'
 ```

-Classes can be passed down to each element, and inline styles can be passed down to the parent anchor link element like so:
+Classes can be passed down to each element, and inline styles can be passed down to the parent link element like so:

 ```js
 <LensShareButton